dotimothy/RuHuman/projects/audio/README.md

 4. Go to the Samples folder and run <code>getSamples.py</code> which downloads the ASVspoof datasets (may take a long time).
 If this script doesn't work, you may download them manually by referring to direct links([ASVSpoof2019](https://www.asvspoof.org/database) and [ASVSpoof2021](https://zenodo.org/record/4837263).
 Once downloaded rename the datasets to ASVSpoof2019LA and ASVSpoof2021LA respectively.
 5. Download all keys and metadata for [ASVSpoof2021] under 'Evaluation Keys and MetaData'.
 Compiled them all under a folder called 'keys' and store them in <code>'./Detectors/2021Baseline/eval-package/keys'</code>.
 6. Move all Refactored files to make the callable functions to the user interface by running <code>refactor.py</code> in the Detector folder.
-8. You should be all set to use the user interface!
-To run go to the UI folder and run <code>RuHumanFlaskAudio.py</code>.
+7. You should be all set to use the user interface!
+To run the app, go to the UI folder and run <code>RuHumanFlaskAudio.py</code>.
+The client should be able to access the interface from [http://localhost:8080](http://localhost:8080).